Fast Cross-Validation via Sequential Testing: Cross-Validation on Subsets

 Unfortunately, existing theoretical results are not able to bound the error sufficiently tightly to make these arguments more exact.
 In particular, the speed of the convergence on the minimum hinges on a tight lower bound on the approximation error, and a realistic upper bound on the estimation error.
 Approximation errors have been studied for example in the papers by \cite{smale03} and \cite{steinwart07}, but the papers only prove upper bounds, and the rates are also worst-case rates which are likely not close enough to the true errors.
 A more formal study of the effects discussed above is therefore the subject of future work.

 On the other hand, the mechanisms which lead to fast convergence of the minimum are plausible when looking at concrete examples as we did above.
 Therefore, we will assume in the following that the location of the best parameter configuration might initially change but then become more or less stable quickly.
 Note that we do not claim that the speed of this convergence is known.
-Instead, we will use sequential testing to introduce a \emph{safety zone} which will be as large as possible to ensure that our method is robust against these initial changes.
+Instead, we will use sequential testing to introduce a \emph{safety zone} which will be as large as possible to ensure that our method is robust against these initial changes and good configurations survive till final stable regime.